Impact Training

 Improving your public speaking as much as you can will help you with this.

-4. Understand what makes a good story in public speaking
+3. Understand what makes a good story in business presentations

-3. It highlights information it does not replace it
+4. It highlights information…it does not replace it.

-4. Something should happen in a good story
+5. Something should happen in a good story, it cannot just be narrative.

-5. It should have at least one character
+6. It should have at least one character.

-Yeah…I know…I hyped you all up about storytelling in public speaking and in the next breath, I caution you about using too many of them.
+Yeah…I know…I hyped you all up about storytelling in business presentation and in the next breath, I caution you about using too many of them.

 But can you imagine what your meal would be like if at dinner, the chef sprinkled ice cream toppings over everything?

-So select the key points you want to make and choose the right stories that would best illustrate these.
+So select (some of) the key points you want to make and choose the right stories that would best illustrate these.

 The best stories are the ones which remain with the audience long after your speech.